Compare Australian credit cards side-by-side to find the right card for you.

 How can you find the right low rate credit card?

-- Compare the interest rate.
+- Compare the interest rates.
 The lower the better.
 Compare balance transfer rates, purchase rates and cash advance rates to make sure the deal is right for you.

 - Fees.
-Check what other fees apply, including annual fees and joining/membership fees for rewards programs.
-These can add significantly to the cost of the card.
+Check what other fees apply, including annual fees, balance transfer fees and joining/membership fees for rewards programs.
+These can significantly increase the cost of the card.

 Compare Low Rate Credit Cards

 - What are they?
 Low and no annual fee credit cards have a low annual fee, often $0.
-That gives you credit card convenience without high costs.
+That gives you the convenience of a credit card without high costs.

 - Who are these credit cards suited to?
 If you regularly pay off your balance each month, a low-fee card will be your cheapest option.